May 24, 2010

 Method:

-1. Wash rice with cool water and soak in 8 cups of water and 4 tablespoons of salt for 2 hours.
+1. Wash rice with cool water and soak in 6 cups of water mixed with 4 tablespoons of salt for 1-2 hours.
 Drain.

-2. Rinse the shrimp with cool water, drain.
+2. Rinse shrimp with cool water, drain well.

-3. In a bowl, combine the shrimp with minced garlic, black pepper, red pepper, fenugreek, turmeric, ground limoo amani and salt, set aside for an hour.
+3. In a bowl, combine the shrimp with minced garlic, black pepper, red pepper, cumin, ground coriander, dried dill, fenugreek, turmeric, ground limoo amani, and salt.
+Set aside in the refrigerator for 1 hour.

-5. Wash the pot and return to heat.
-Add 4 tablespoons oil to the bottom of the pot and with a large spoon place rice in the pot, layering it with the marinated shrimp and building it into a pyramid shape.
-Make a few holes in the rice to let the steam out.
-Cook for about 7 minutes on medium-high heat.
-When rice starts steaming sprinkle 2 tablespoons oil, 2-3 tablespoons of water and the saffron over rice, cover, lower the heat and steam for about 45 minutes.
+5. Wash the pot and return it to the heat.
+Add 4 tablespoons of oil to the bottom.
+Using a large spoon, layer the rice and marinated shrimp, building the mixture into a pyramid.
+Make a few holes in the rice so steam can escape.
+Cook over medium-high heat for 7 minutes, until steaming.
+Drizzle 2 tablespoons of melted butter, 2-3 tablespoons of water, and the saffron.
+Cover, reduce the heat to low, and steam for about 45 minutes.

 Serve warm on a platter with yogurt and pickles.

-*Variation: Saute a large thinly sliced onion in 2 tablespoons of oil, add 1 teaspoon of minced garlic, turmeric, stir, add the shrimp, salt, black pepper, red pepper, ground lime and fenugreek, cook for a few minutes or until shrimp begin to change color.
-Then add it to the rice.
+*Variation: Sauté a large, thinly sliced onion in 2 tablespoons of oil.
+Add 1 teaspoon of minced garlic, turmeric, stir, add the shrimp, salt, black pepper, red pepper, cumin, ground cilantro, dried dill, ground lime, and fenugreek, cook for a few minutes or until shrimp begin to change color.
+Then add the shrimp mixture over the rice after serving the rice on a platter.

 Enjoy!